 Twins on Insulin

-Jamie R. is the proud mom of twin boys.
+Jamie is the proud mom of twin boys.
 Healthy, happy, active boys who keep her on her toes.
-When they were seven, her mother’s intuition told her something was up with the youngest, Nate.
+When they were seven, Jamie's intuition told her something was up with the youngest, Nate.
 He just wasn’t acting like himself.
-She never imagined that diabetes and insulin shots would soon be part of her family’s new reality.
+She never imagined diabetes and insulin shots would soon be part of her family’s new reality.

 “Nate would get in the car when I picked him up from school and say, ‘I am so thirsty.
 I drank a bunch of water at school, but I’m still thirsty.’
 When we got home, he’d drink even more water,” she explains.
 “Then, after he finished his homework, he’d go lay down.
 He had very little energy, which was unusual for him.”

-At first, Jamie thought he was just coming down with a cold or the flu.
+At first, Jamie thought Nate was just coming down with a cold or the flu.
 But after another week passed, she noticed other symptoms.
-Nate’s appetite had grown along with his thirst.
+His appetite had grown along with his thirst.
 He was also going to the bathroom a lot.
 So much, that his teacher reached out to Jamie.

 “She said she wasn’t sure if he was trying to get out of class, or if he really had to use the bathroom,” Jamie remembers.